 Not every injury case needs a lawyer; many cases can actually be settled without a lawyer, especially if medical care is minimal—like one ER visit and maybe a couple follow-ups with a few physical therapy sessions.
 For those cases, you don’t need the expense of a lawyer, and we can give you free pointers to help you on the way.
 So even if you don’t think you need an attorney for your accident, it never hurts to call us for free information—and, you never know: you just might need a lawyer.

-If you wonder if your accident injury case needs a lawyer or just have some questions you need answered, don't suffer in silence.
-Get answers for FREE from an experienced South Carolina perso al injury attorney.
+If you wonder if your South Carolina accident injury case needs a lawyer or just have some questions you need answered, don't suffer in silence.
+Get answers for FREE from an experienced Spartanburg perso al injury attorney.

-If you wonder if your accident injury case needs a lawyer or just have some questions you need answered, don't suffer in silence.
-Get answers for FREE from an experienced South Carolina person
+If you wonder if your South Carolina accident injury case needs a lawyer or just have some questions you need answered, don't suffer in silence.
+Get answers for FREE from an experienced Spartanburg person

 al injury attorney.Call toll free at 888-230-1841 or fill out a Get Help Now form.